homeodor/FastAnalogRead/README.md

 ## How to install

-In the Arduino IDE, go to Sketch > Include libraries > Manage libraries, and search for ResponsiveAnalogRead.
+In the Arduino IDE, go to Sketch > Include libraries > Manage libraries, and search for FastAnalogRead.
 You can also just use the files directly from the src folder.

+You also need [FixedPoints](https://github.com/Pharap/FixedPointsArduino) library, which can be done in exactly the same way.

 Look at the example in the examples folder for an idea on how to use it in your own projects.
 The source files are also heavily commented, so check those out if you want fine control of the library's behaviour.